jvines/astroARIADNE/README.md

 The setup for the plotter is already made for you, but instructions on how to change it can be found here **_insert link here_**

+Before we plot the SEDs we need to tell **ARIADNE** where to find our models.
+This step isn't necessary if you don't want or need SED plots and are happy with the HR diagram, histograms, cornerplot and RAW SED.
+This is done with an environmental variable called ARIADNE_MODELS, to set it up you just need to run `export ARIADNE_MODELS='/path/to/Models_Dir/'` in your terminal.
+You can also add that instruction to your `.bash_profile` or `.bashrc` and the run `source ~/.bash_profile` so you don't have to export everytime.

-We only need to specify the results file location and the output folder for the plots!
+Now that **ARIADNE** knows where to find the models we only need to specify the results file location and the output folder for the plots!

 ```python
 in_file = out_folder + 'BMA_out.pkl'